-The scheme will develop a privately owned disused area of overgrown land in a well populated residential area.
-The site has suffered historically from fly-tipping and anti-social behaviour so the development will help to alleviate these issues as well as providing twenty-five much needed new homes in the Margam area.
-The development will consist of one- and two-bedroom flats and two- and three-bedroom houses all constructed to reach an EPC rating of 'A'.
+Work is ongoing at Pant Celydd, previously a privately owned disused area of overgrown land in a well populated residential area.
+Works to the superstructures is nearing completion and internal works have commenced and are progressing well.

+The development is being delivered by local contractor CJ Construction and will consist of one- and two-bedroom flats and two- and three-bedroom houses all constructed to reach an EPC rating of 'A'.

-The scheme secured just over £2,361,000 in Social Housing Grant funding from the Welsh Government and commenced on site in April 2022.
+The scheme secured just over £2.4m in Social Housing Grant funding from the Welsh Government and commenced on site in April 2022.